-Israeli troops kill two Palestinians in occupied West Bank confrontation
+Israelis kill four Palestinians in occupied West Bank confrontations

 Failed peacemaking

-The West Bank, which is illegally occupied by Israel, has seen a surge of violence in recent months amid an almost 10-year-old impasse in United States-sponsored peacemaking efforts.
+The West Bank, which is illegally occupied by Israel, has seen a surge of violence in recent months amid an almost 10-year impasse in United States-sponsored peacemaking efforts.

 Israel has stepped up military raids, primarily in the north of the occupied West Bank, for more than 18 months in what it says is a campaign to root out Palestinian resistance fighters and thwart future attacks.

-The Israeli army has been militarily occupying the West Bank, where some three million Palestinians live, for 56 years, an occupation viewed as illegal by the United Nations and the majority of countries.
+The Israeli army has been militarily occupying the West Bank, where some three million Palestinians live, for 56 years, an occupation viewed as illegal by the United Nations and most countries.

 In July, Israel launched one of its biggest attacks on the occupied West Bank, killing at least 12 Palestinians in the Jenin refugee camp and wounding about 100 others.

-The United Nations has said 2023 has been the the deadliest year for Palestinians since it started counting deaths in 2006.
+The UN has said 2023 has been the deadliest year for Palestinians since it started counting deaths in 2006.

 More than 200 Palestinians have been killed by Israeli fire since the start of this year, according to the health ministry.
 At least 35 Israelis were also killed in Palestinian attacks during the same period.